-Getting the drugs or alcohol out of your system is the first step to recovery.
-Detoxing in a safe, professionally staffed environment is important because your brain may have become dependent on drugs or alcohol, which can affect its chemical make up.
-In severe dependency cases, suddenly ending alcohol intake could lead to fatal seizures, and suddenly stopping the intake of benzos (benzodiazepine) could lead to delirium, a lost sense of self, and psychosis.
+Getting heroin out of your body is the first step to recovery.
+Detoxing in a safe, professionally staffed environment is important because your brain may have become dependent on heroin, which can affect its chemical makeup.
+In severe dependency cases, suddenly ending heroin use could lead to memory loss, mood swings, and debilitating anxiety.

 Heroin withdrawal symptoms start 6 to 12 hours after the last dose and resemble withdrawal symptoms of other opioids.
 You may feel like you have the flu, and you may experience anxiety, sweating, and dilated pupils.
 You can also experience hypersensitivity, memory loss, and panic attacks that can last between 18 months to two years.

 When you first detox from heroin, you will feel flu-like symptoms within the first 6 to 12 hours.
 These withdrawal symptoms—vomiting, sweating, and diarrhea—will peak on the second or third day.

 You’ll still have symptoms of the flu, combined with shakiness, chills, cramps, and muscle aches.
 Mentally, you may experience anxiety, insomnia, and panic attacks.